Use whatever "noodle" you want in this recipe for Clam Spaghetti - the result will have you saying "YUM - now that's the best clam spaghetti!"

 Use whatever pasta makes you happy.

-Another thing that makes my clam spaghetti unique is, I finish it with a garlic butter.
+Another thing that makes my clam spaghetti unique is, I finish it with garlic butter.
 Just a bit, to give it the final push to wonderful unami.

 Unami, that final "ahhhh" in your mouth.